mw44118/making-it-go-faster/pyohio-proposal.rst

 An introduction to profiling python code.

-This talk walks through various tools useful for studying why code is going slow.

-I'll use cProfile, pstats, and RunSnakeRun to find where code is getting bogged down in a real-world example,
+I'll use cProfile, pstats, and RunSnakeRun to find where code is getting bogged down in a real-world example.
 I'll measure the run-time cost with timeit, refactor, and measure it again.

-Finally, I'll talk about the limits of python optimization and show how to replace some python code with C.
+Finally, I'll talk about the limits of python optimization and show how to replace python code with C.

 Extended description
 --------------------